 Beycome’s refund policy

-Beycome has a great refund policy for its Basic plan, which is a 90-day money back guarantee unless you’ve received 2 legitimate offers, are under contract, or closed.
+Beycome has a great refund policy for its Basic plan, which is a 90-day money-back guarantee, unless you’ve received two legitimate offers, are under contract, or have already closed.

 What other services does Beycome offer?